gustaveroussy/sopa/docs/faq.md

 If using MERSCOPE data, images can be huge.
 To improve RAM efficiency, you can install `rioxarray` (`pip install rioxarray`).
 Then, the `rioxarray` will be used by default by the reader (no change needed, it will be detected automatically).

-## Can I use Nextflow instead of Snakemake?
+## What about Nextflow?

 Nextflow is not supported yet, but we are working on it.
 You can also help re-write our Snakemake pipeline for Nextflow (see issue [#7](https://github.com/gustaveroussy/sopa/issues/7)).

-## I have another issue; how do I fix it?
+## How to ask for help?

-Don't hesitate to open an issue on [Sopa's Github repository](https://github.com/gustaveroussy/sopa/issues), and detail your issue with as much precision as possible for the maintainers to be able to reproduce it.
+If you have an issue that is not detailed in this FAQ, you can still open an issue on [Sopa's Github repository](https://github.com/gustaveroussy/sopa/issues), and detail your issue with as much precision as possible for the maintainers to be able to reproduce it.

+Make sure to have a quick look to the existing issues, maybe someone faced the same problem.